 Jazz slip past Suns on last-second foul shot

-Bojan Bogdanovic hit four 3-pointers en route to 29 points, and Donovan Mitchell added 25 points and made the first of two free throws with 0.4 seconds left in the game to give the Utah Jazz a 96-95 victory over the host Phoenix Suns on Monday.
-Rudy Gobert contributed 15 points and 18 rebounds and made eight consecutive free throws in the fourth quarter to help the Jazz overcome a seven-point deficit in the final nine minutes for their eighth straight win in the series.
+Bojan Bogdanovic had 29 points and four 3-pointers, and Donovan Mitchell added 25 points and made the first of two free throws with 0.4 seconds to give the Utah Jazz a 96-95 victory over the host Phoenix Suns on Monday.
+Rudy Gobert contributed 15 points and 18 rebounds, and he made eight consecutive free throws in the fourth quarter to help the Jazz overcome a seven-point deficit in the final nine minutes for their eight straight win in the series.

 After the Jazz took over with seven seconds remaining, Mitchell drove the lane and was fouled by Booker.
 He made the first shot, which was all Utah needed.
 Carter had 15 points, Aron Baynes 12 and Frank Kaminsky 10 for the Suns, who were attempting to start 3-1 for the first since 2014-15.